 What Is a Wine Decanter Used For?

 Wine decanters are used to intentionally kickstart the oxidation process in wine and draw out complex flavors.
 It does this by increasing the surface area of the wine so oxygen can bond with as many molecules as possible.
-This isn't a novel idea as wine glasses themselves are designed to increase a wine’s surface area.
+This isn't a novel idea as wine glasses themselves (all types of wine glasses) are designed to increase a wine’s surface area.
 But they also have smaller openings intended for drinking, so only a limited amount of wine can be exposed to oxygen.
 A wine decanter takes a glass’s aeration to the next level.
 Their unique shapes specifically maximize the areas where wine can rush and flow.
 They also help bring the red wine temperature to room temperature, which is ideal for serving to customers and guests.

 Wine decanters also make it easier to serve aged wines, usually reds, with sediment without pouring that sediment into a wine glass.
 If there’s any chance you're going to open a wine bottle that has sediment in it, let the wine stand upright for 12–16 hours for the sediment to settle.
 Do this before using a decanter or the decanter may not fully clear the wine before service..